 LOCATION: The cabin is situated 4 hours east of the Bay Area (just off Hwy 4) in one of the last remaining unspoiled wilderness areas of the high Sierras.
 It is 45 miles east of Murphy's, 22 miles east of Arnold, 1.5 miles from the town of Bear Valley, and 3.5 miles from Lake Alpine.
 Even though the cabin is less than a mile off Hwy 4, you'll feel like you’re hundreds of miles away from civilization.

 ACTIVITIES: In Bear Valley your kids can attend Bear Valley summer camp (http://www.bearvalley.com).
 The whole family can dine seasonally at several different eateries ranging from gourmet to pizza.
-You can sip a drink at the Creekside Bar & Restaurant located in the historic Bear Valley Lodge, stock up on supplies at the General Store (circa 1850), rent kayaks and mountain bikes, attend the Bear Valley Music Festival (http://www.bearvalleymusicfestival.org) work up a good sweat at the annual “Death Ride” over Ebbett’s Pass, rock climb, hike hundreds of miles of trails (portions of the Pacific Crest Trail, the Emigrant Trail, and the breathtaking Carson/Iceberg Wilderness), go geocaching, climb to the top of one of the numerous peaks and take in the awe-inspiring views of the Dardanelles, Ebbett’s Pass, Inspiration Point, and even Yosemite's Half Dome (on a clear day.)
+You can sip a drink at the Creekside Bar & Restaurant located in the historic Bear Valley Lodge, stock up on supplies at the General Store (circa 1850), rent kayaks and mountain bikes, attend the Bear Valley Music Festival (http://www.bearvalleymusicfestival.org) in July/August work up a good sweat at the annual “Death Ride” over Ebbett’s Pass, rock climb, hike hundreds of miles of trails (portions of the Pacific Crest Trail, the Emigrant Trail, and the breathtaking Carson/Iceberg Wilderness), go geocaching, climb to the top of one of the numerous peaks and take in the awe-inspiring views of the Dardanelles, Ebbett’s Pass, Inspiration Point, and even Yosemite's Half Dome (on a clear day.)

 Just 3.5 miles from the cabin sits granite-surrounded Lake Alpine where Canadian geese roost, and ospreys, golden and bald eagles have been spotted.
 The lake has a strict 10 mph speed limit for all boats – so it’s quiet and perfect for bird watching, sun bathing, paddle boarding, kayaking and canoeing.
 There are even some sandy beaches for little swimmers.
 Anglers can fish for rainbow trout, and the lake gets stocked with full-sized fish on a regular basis.
 We’ll share our favorite fishing spots with you, and what the fish are gobbling up.
 You can rent paddle boats, canoes, and small aluminum motor boats right at the lake.
 At the end of your day you can enjoy a meal or drink at the Lake Alpine Lodge Restaurant and Bar.
-To help with your outdoor summer fun, we provide fishing poles, fishing tackle, a (blow up) kayak, Grumman canoe (w/life jackets), fanny packs, back packs, and ice chests.
+To help with your outdoor summer fun, we provide fishing poles, fishing tackle, two kayaks (one blow up), Grumman canoe (w/life jackets), fanny packs, back packs, and ice chests.